 - A three-day orientation in Kansas City covering a variety of topics to familiarize them with the industry.

 Interns also compete for the chance to attend the WSIA Annual Marketplace and for additional scholarships to study the London market.
-A list of the 2018 WSIA interns is available here.
+A list of 2019 interns is available here.

 Sign up for the WSIA U-News to be notified when applications are available.